- Off road parking

 - Ground floor bedroom

 - Washing machine

 All ground floor.
-Two bedrooms: 2 x twin.
+Two twin bedrooms.
 Wet room with shower, basin and WC.
-Open plan living area with fitted kitchen and dining area leading to sitting area with stunning mountain views.
+Open plan living area with kitchen and dining area leading to sitting area with stunning mountain views.

 - Last minute

 Corwen 11 miles; Dolgellau 18 miles; Llangollen 22 miles; Betws-y-Coed 29 miles.

 The bustling market town of Bala lies within the beautiful Snowdonia National Park and is located at the head of Llyn Tegid, Bala’s famous lake, which is the largest natural lake in Wales and home to a unique fish called the Gwyniad, a relic of the Ice Age.
 Renowned as a centre for great watersports including fishing, sailing, canoeing, windsurfing and whitewater rafting, Bala is also the headquarters of the narrow gauge Bala Lake Railway.
 The town itself is steeped in history and has a range of interesting shops, inns and restaurants, and an historical Town Walk.
 Surrounded by the wonderful Berwyn Mountains on one side and the beautiful Snowdonia Mountain Range on the other, this is a mecca for climbing, walking, mountain biking and many other outdoor activities.
 An ideal location for touring all of North and Mid Wales including the stunning Cambrian Bay Coast with the six-mile long Harlech Beach, overlooked by its majestic medieval castle.
 A truly wonderful part of Wales catering for all interests.